mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 You should especially try to find ways to split up the changelist if the code is low quality, like what you'd grade a D or F.
 Bad code gets exponentially harder as its size increases.
 Divide and conquer.
 You're much better off reviewing two sloppy 250-line changelists than a single 500-line abomination.

-## Welcome housekeeping changelists enthusiastically

-One of the kindest things your teammates can do is to create a housekeeping change.
-By "housekeeping," I mean a change that does not affect the software's production functionality, but makes the code easier to maintain.

-Housekeeping changes include:

-* Refactoring code
-  * Refactoring here is as Martin Fowler described it in his book, *Refactoring*.
-These should be narrowly-scoped, systematic changes to the code, not a massive, cavalier (TODO: synonym) rewrite.
-* Deleting dead code
-* Adding test cases
-* Improving documentation

-When my teammates send me these changelists, I am SOOOO happy.
-They're a gift.
-They help everyone on the team by making the code easier to maintain and easier to build on top of.

-{% include image.html file="chimneysweep.png" alt="Author cleans out the chimney" max_width="600px"  img_link=true %}

-Correspondingly, one of my biggest pet peeves is when I send out a pure refactoring change, and my reviewer refuses to sign off until I improve it *more*.

-You know the expression, "Don't look a gift horse in the mouth."
-This is receiving a gift horse, looking it in the mouth for *an hour*, then refusing to accept it until you receive a gift saddle as well.

-When a teammate asks you to review a housekeeping change, ask yourself, "Does this change make the code better than it was before?"
-If the answer is yes, give immediate approval.
-Add some notes, but make it clear that they are optional.
-If you really care about further improvements, you can write them yourself after your teammate has merged in their changelist.

-If you are nitpicky or demanding when reviewing housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished, and it will discourage them from making these types of contributions in the future.

 ## Offer sincere praise